top of page

 Quick, smile.

-On some parts I needed to stop cycling, squeeze both brakes, and then I would still slide down even without my wheels turning.
-There were a lot of thorny bushes along the road, in which fortunately none of us ended up.
-At one point we reached 56 km/h.
-It was starting to get late and we all were hungry.
+On some parts, I needed to stop cycling, squeeze both brakes and then I would still slide down even without my wheels turning.
+There were a lot of thorny bushes along the road, which, fortunately, none of us ended up.
+At one point, we reached 56 km/h.
+It was starting to get late, and we all were hungry.
 Just outside the park was a restaurant selling 5 euro pizza.
 We were put near an open door.
 I'm not sure if they wanted us to sit in the rain, or were trying to make us feel cold and leave, or it was just to get rid of our smell.
 The first thing we ordered was hot chocolate.
 That was really nice after all the rain.
-We all had a pizza afterwards.
-Bram's great table manners immediately stood out.
+We all had a pizza afterward.
+Bram's excellent table manners immediately stood out.
 He nicely licked his knife every time something stuck to it.
-Koen, who of course knew everything about restaurants, found that totally 'appalling'.
-When it started getting dark we headed back to the campsite.
-We were in the southern part of the Veluwe so that was still quite a ride away.
-It was there we took these great pictures of Koen.
+Koen, who, of course, knew everything about restaurants, found that totally 'appalling.'
+When it started getting dark, we headed back to the campsite.
+We were in the southern part of the Veluwe, so that was still quite a ride away.
+It was there that we took these great pictures of Koen.

 There is a highway running straight through the Veluwe that we could follow.
-Nonetheless we decided to cycle through the forest itself.
+Nonetheless, we decided to cycle through the forest itself.
 One section seemed to be covered by thousands of insects.
-All sort of things were jumping, which turned out to be little frogs.
-The entire road was covered with the jumping critters.
-We went really fast over the small roads and a few times I got airborne.
-One time this was actually on purpose, because there was a big pothole I needed to jump over.
+All sorts of things were jumping, which turned out to be little frogs.
+The entire road was covered with hopping critters.
+We went really fast over the small roads, and a few times, I got airborne.
+One time this was actually on purpose because there was a big pothole I needed to jump over.

 It was getting dark on the Veluwe.